shubhamagarwal92/shubhamagarwal92.github.io/code.md

 title: Code
 tags: [code]
 modified: 3-10-2014
+image:
+  feature: lake.jpg
 comments: false
 ---

 Please see my pinned repositories and commit history on Github for my latest activity.
-This page will not be maintained.
+This page will not be maintained actively.

 ### Deep Learning